-In addition, the TIP was developed in accordance with the BCATS Public Participation Plan, which was adopted on October 23, 20141.
-The Public Participation Plan describes BCATS public outreach contact and consultation organizations and ensures consideration of Environmental Justice concepts.
+In addition, the TIP was developed in accordance with the BCATS Public Participation Plan, which was adopted on October 23, 2014.
+The Public Participation Plan describes BCATS public outreach contact and consultation organizations and ensures public participatory methods.
 A description of the Public Outreach measures taken during the development of this TIP is further described in this document.
 Consultation and contact lists are included in the Appendix.
-An Environmental Justice analysis of the TIP can be found in Chapter Four (4) of this document.